Automatic language translation

 These GRS Resources are intended to support covered entities to implement the Guidance.
 New resources will be added as they become available.
 These will include:

-The Commissioner is collaborating with Capability Development, NSW Procurement to develop a series of short eLearning modules, available on Comperio, a NSW Government training platform.
-These modules will assist covered entities’ personnel to understand and implement the GRS.
+The Commissioner is collaborating with Capability Development, NSW Procurement to develop a series of short eLearning modules, available on Comperio, the NSW Government training platform.
+These eLearning Modules will assist covered entities to understand and implement the GRS.

-These modules will be available on Comperio at the links below:
+These eLearning modules are available at the links below.

-For any questions about Comperio access, please contact nswp_capability@treasury.nsw.gov.au.
+For any questions access to the Comperio Platform, please contact nswp_capability@treasury.nsw.gov.au.

 News and updates related to the Shared Implementation Framework: